 On September 19, 1997, reconciliation Park was dedicated.
 The park is the site of the largest mass execution in U.S. history where 38 Dakota Indians were hanged by the government.
-This was the result of trials during the U.S. Dakota Conflict of 1862.
-Tom Miller sculpted the buffalo from a 67-ton block of local Kasota limestone; it is surrounded by native flowers and prairie grasses.
+This was the result of trials during the U.S.-Dakota Conflict of 1862.
+Tom Miller sculpted the bison from a 67-ton block of local Kasota limestone; it is surrounded by native flowers and prairie grasses.
 The buffalo symbolizes the spiritual survival of the Dakota People and honors the Dakota heritage of this area.
 The park is a site to reflect, meditate and remember.
 “A reconciliation for all people.”
 Dakota Elder Amos Owen, 1997.

-In commemoration of the 150th anniversary of the U.S.-Dakota War, this memorial lists the names of the 38 Dakota Warriors who were hanged on December 26, 1862.
+In commemoration of the 150th anniversary of the U.S.-Dakota Conflict, this memorial lists the names of the 38 Dakota Warriors who were hanged on December 26, 1862.
 Included in this memorial is a prayer written by Eli Taylor and a poem by Katherine Hughes.
 The theme of the memorial is “Forgive Everyone Everything.”
 The monument was inspired by the vision of Vernell Wabasha, an elder of the Dakota nation.